MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/PowerShell/Get-PlaceV3.md

 ```

 ### Example 3
-This example returns the PlaceId based on a place name and type.
+This example returns the PlaceId based on a place's name and type.
 ```powershell
 Get-PlaceV3 -Type Building | Where-Object -Property DisplayName -eq 'Pine Valley' | fl PlaceId
 ```